What is the course about?

 When I've finished, what course can I do next?

-Choose other courses form our extensive Health & Movement studies programme.
+Choose other health related courses from our Health and Lifestyle programme.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.